Fourrée: Detection

-The easiest way to spot a fourrée is by weight, since a fourrée with a copper core would weigh noticeably less than a solid silver coin due to the lower density of copper.
-The opposite would be true for a fourrée with a lead core.
+The easiest way to spot a fourrée is by weight, since a fourrée with a copper core would weigh noticeably less than a solid metal coin due to the lower density of copper.
+The opposite would also be true for a fourrée with a lead core.

-Another method to determine whether a coin was plated was listening to the sound produced by dropping the coin onto a hard surface since if the coin was solid silver it would have a distinctive ring.
-Although this was done by contemporary merchants, it is not recommended that this method be used on ancient coin since the coin could be damaged, especially since over time silver coins can become brittle, if the silver begins to recrystallize.
+Another method to determine whether a coin was plated was listening to the sound produced by dropping the coin onto a hard surface.
+This was done because if the coin was, for example, solid silver, it would have a distinctive ring.
+Although this was done by contemporary merchants, it is not recommended that this method be used on ancient coins today since the coin could potentially be damaged, especially since over time silver coins can become brittle if the silver begins to recrystallize.

 The most obvious way to detect a plated coin would be if the base metal core was damaged or worn, revealing the base metal.
-There are often chisel or chop marks on ancient silver coins by merchants attempting to determine if a coin was solid.
-These "banker marks" are most common on Roman denarii of the 1st century BC and 1st century AD.
+One way of doing it was by doing "test cuts", common in Ancient Greek coinage.
+But later on throughout the centuries serrated edges and "banker marks" became more common, done by merchants attempting to determine if a coin was solid metal.
+"Banker marks" are symbols, sometimes representing letters, that are stamped onto the coin.
+They are most common on Roman denarii of the late 2nd century BC-1st century AD.

 During the Crisis of the Third Century, constant wars required a lot of coins to be produced, leading to heavy debasing of precious metal coinage.
-The antoninianus was eventually debased to the point where flans (blank metal disks) were produced with 5% silver or less, and pickled to dissolve the copper from the surface producing a spongy surface of almost pure silver.
-When these coins struck, the force of striking would produce a thin shiny layer of silver on the surface, which would quickly wear away.
-These "silvered" coins are not considered fourrées, since they are not actually plated since the metal is actually a continuous layer and these coins were not created to deceive.
+The antoninianus was eventually debased to the point where the flans (blank metal disks) were produced with 5% of silver or less, and were pickled to dissolve the copper from the surface and produce a spongy surface of almost pure silver.
+When these coins were struck, the force of striking would produce a thin shiny layer of silver on the surface, which usually quickly wears away.
+These "silvered" coins are not considered fourrées, since they are not actually plated since the metal is actually a continuous layer and these coins were not created to deceive people.

 Modern examples

-Of modern coins, the clad US quarter dollar is an example of a coin which is not a fourrée, it is made of two layers of copper nickel, with copper sandwich in between and therefore is not a plated coin.
-The 1982 and later US one cent piece (Lincoln penny) is an example of a fourrée since it is zinc which has been plated with copper.
+Of modern coins, the clad US quarter dollar is an example of a coin which is not a fourrée, it is made of two layers of copper nickel, with copper "sandwiched" in between and therefore is not a plated coin.
+The U.S. pennies since 1982 are an example of fourrées since they are made of zinc which has been plated with copper.

 The Euro 1, 2 and 5-cent coins are copper-coated steel fourrées.

-Fourrée is also spelt with and without the accent (é), with one or two r's, and with one or two e's.
-The Latin term for a silver-plated copper coin is subaeratus and the Greek name is hypochalkos, both meaning "copper below".